All Episodes

 They haven't seen Democrat voter enthusiasm like this in a long time, and they'd rather not wait until the party's convention to harness it to the party's presidential nominee.

-Hillary Clinton and Obama still fiercely competing, just when liberal activists and labor leaders wanted to mobilize voters and gear up their message for the general election in November.
+Hillary Clinton and Obama still fiercely competing just when liberal activists and labor leaders wanted to mobilize voters and gear up their message for the general election in November.

-But several of them warned that a convention fight could be fractious and leave little time to mount a general campaign against McCain.
+Activists who gathered at a Washington hotel this week said that Obama and Clinton have energized the electorate with their prolonged contest, but several of them warned that a convention fight could be fractious and leave little time to mount a general campaign against McCain.

-There's always that danger, said Karen Ackerman, the political director for the AFL CIO.
+There's always that danger, said Karen Ackerman, the political director for the AFL-CIO.

-Um this plays out in terms of how the nominee is eventually chosen matters a lot.
+The way that this plays out in terms of how the nominee is eventually chosen matters a lot.

 They somehow want a nominee chosen before they get to the convention.